kitschpatrol/Cinder-Pango/readme.md

 	brew install pango.rb --universal
 	brew install harfbuzz.rb --with-cairo --universal

 On Windows, dependencies were compiled elsewhere.

 Windows 64 bit libs procured via [gtk+-bundle_3.6.4-20130513_win64.zip](http://www.tarnyko.net/dl/gtk.htm) and [gtk2 installer](http://tschoonj.github.io/blog/2014/09/29/gtk2-64-bit-windows-runtime-environment-installer-now-on-github).
 (The latter had some issues... missing lib files.)
 See also another alternative [gtk-win64 build](http://lvserver.ugent.be/gtk-win64/).

-Windowns 32 bit libs from here and there, currently not working.
+Windows 32 bit libs from here and there, currently not working.

 ##TODO

 - Nicer, more Cinder-esque API.
+- Expose native vs. Freetype backend configuration at API level.
 - Try blitting glyphs directly into a surface or texture by passing a reference to to the pixel data to `cairo_image_surface_create_for_data` instead of creating a new one via `cairo_image_surface_create`.
 - Figure out why some fonts don't load correctly on Mac + CoreText.
 - Use the Cinder Cairo block instead of including Cairo.
 - 32 bit Windows support.
 (Some issue with the GTK DLLs.)